meshtastic/firmware/docs/software/nrf52-TODO.md

 Needed to be fully functional at least at the same level of the ESP32 boards.
 At this point users would probably want them.

+- stop polling for GPS characters, instead stay blocked on read in a thread
 - increase preamble length? - will break other clients? so all devices must update
 - enable BLE DFU somehow
 - set appversion/hwversion